Raunak247/pantawaneraunak---Ed-tech/Backend/docs/frontend-guide.md

    ```
    This will:
    - Check if the server is running
+   - Display the process ID and status
-   - Display the server log if needed
+   - Show the last few lines of the server log
-   - Show available API endpoints
+   - Provide commands for viewing full logs
-   - Open API documentation in the browser
+   - Offer to open API documentation in the browser

 2. **First time setup**:
    ```bash